-The Organic Farmer magazine and nology which will be on The Organic Farmers understand and adopt the Push-Pull technology.
+The Organic Farmer magazine and radio programmes help farmers understand and adopt the Push-Pull technology.
 TOFRadio is producing programme in which by the field officers.

 farmers will be interviewed on the benefits of the Push-Pull technology.

 Different channels used in communication